anantdhok/Cab-Booking-System-API/README.md

 ### Installation

-1. Start your SQL server on the device
+1. Start your SQL server on the device.
-2. In project configure `Config.js` according to the SQL server
+2. In project configure `Config.js` according to the SQL server.
 3. After that **Create/Migrate** all the models and database schema in the database,
   ```sh
   npm install npm@latest -g